petervdonovan/ordserv/explain/explanations.md

 ### In-depth syntactic explanation

-To break down the antecedent of the implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then progress to larger sub-formulas constructed from them.
+To break down the antecedent of the logical implication into its sub-formulas and analyze when they are true, we will start by examining the atomic sub-formulas and then build up to larger sub-formulas.

 1. Atomic Sub-formulas:

-   - $(e_1$ is (Receiving NET)): This sub-formula is true when event $e_1$ in the RTI involves receiving a NET message.
+   - `(e_1 is (Receiving NET))`: This atomic sub-formula is true when event $e_1$ in the RTI involves receiving a NET message.
-   - $Federate(e_1) = Federate(e_2)$: This sub-formula is true when the federate associated with event $e_1$ is the same as the federate associated with event $e_2$.
+   - `(Federate(e_1) = Federate(e_2))`: This atomic sub-formula is true when the federate associated with event $e_1$ is the same as the federate associated with event $e_2$.
-   - $(Tag e_1) ≤ (Tag e_2)$: This sub-formula is true when the logical tag of event $e_1$ is less than or equal to the logical tag of event $e_2.
+   - `((Tag e_1) ≤ (Tag e_2))`: This atomic sub-formula is true when the tag of event $e_1$ is less than or equal to the tag of event $e_2`.
-   - $(e_2$ is (Receiving LTC)): This sub-formula is true when event $e_2$ in the RTI involves receiving an LTC message.
+   - `(e_2 is (Receiving LTC))`: This atomic sub-formula is true when event $e_2$ in the RTI involves receiving a LTC message.
-   - $(Tag e_2) ≠ 0$: This sub-formula is true when the logical tag of event $e_2$ is not equal to zero.
+   - `((Tag e_2) ≠ 0)`: This atomic sub-formula is true when the tag of event $e_2$ is not equal to 0.

 2. Larger Sub-formulas:

-   - $((e_1$ is (Receiving NET)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2)))$: This sub-formula is true when event $e_1$ receives a NET message, the federate associated with $e_1$ is the same as that of $e_2$, and the logical tag of $e_1$ is less than or equal to the logical tag of $e_2.
+   - `((e_1 is (Receiving NET)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2)))`: This sub-formula is true when event $e_1$ involves receiving a NET message, the federate associated with $e_1$ is the same as the federate associated with $e_2$, and the tag of $e_1$ is less than or equal to the tag of $e_2`.
-   - $((e_2$ is (Receiving LTC)) ∧ ((Tag e_2) ≠ 0))$: This sub-formula is true when event $e_2$ receives an LTC message and the logical tag of $e_2$ is not zero.
+   - `((e_2 is (Receiving LTC)) ∧ ((Tag e_2) ≠ 0))`: This sub-formula is true when event $e_2$ involves receiving a LTC message and the tag of $e_2$ is not equal to 0.

 3. Largest Sub-formula:
-   - $(((e_1$ is (Receiving NET)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2))) ∧ ((e_2$ is (Receiving LTC)) ∧ ((Tag e_2) ≠ 0)))$: This sub-formula is true when the combined conditions of the two larger sub-formulas are met simultaneously.
+   - `(((e_1 is (Receiving NET)) ∧ (Federate(e_1) = Federate(e_2)) ∧ ((Tag e_1) ≤ (Tag e_2))) ∧ ((e_2 is (Receiving LTC)) ∧ ((Tag e_2) ≠ 0)))`: This largest sub-formula is true when both the sub-formula related to event $e_1$ and the sub-formula related to event $e_2$ are true simultaneously.

-Therefore, the breakdown of the antecedent into its sub-formulas helps us understand the specific conditions under which each sub-formula is true, leading to a comprehensive analysis of when the entire antecedent is true.
+Therefore, the breakdown of the antecedent of the logical implication into its sub-formulas allows us to understand the conditions under which each sub-formula is true, leading to the overall truth of the logical implication.

-_(This explanation was generated in 8 seconds.)_
+_(This explanation was generated in 12 seconds.)_

 ### Summary of the meaning of formula 4

-The formula states that if event $e_1$ in the RTI involves the RTI receiving a NET message from a federate, occurring in the same federate as event $e_2$, with the logical tag of $e_1$ being less than or equal to the logical tag of $e_2, and event $e_2$ involves the RTI receiving an LTC message with a non-zero logical tag, then event $e_1$ must occur before event $e_2$ in physical time.
-This formula ensures that when a NET message is received by the RTI from a federate, followed by the RTI receiving an LTC message with a non-zero logical tag, the order of these events is maintained to prevent inconsistencies and ensure the correct progression of events within the federated system.
+The formula states that if event $e_1$ in the RTI involves receiving a NET message from a federate, and the federate associated with $e_1$ is the same as the federate associated with event $e_2$, and the tag of $e_1$ is less than or equal to the tag of $e_2$, and event $e_2$ in the RTI involves receiving a LTC message with a tag not equal to 0, then event $e_1$ cannot occur after event $e_2$ in physical time.

+In simpler terms, the formula ensures that when a federate declares the time of its next event to the RTI (NET message) and the RTI receives this information, and then the federate declares that it has finished executing a particular tag (LTC message), the order of these events in logical time must be preserved such that the NET message is received before the LTC message.
+This guarantees the correct sequencing of events within the federated program to prevent inconsistencies or violations.

+The formula captures a specific constraint within the RTI's communication and coordination process, ensuring that the logical order of events related to time declarations and completion notifications is maintained, ultimately contributing to the overall integrity and reliability of the federated system's operation.

-_(This explanation was generated in 3 seconds.)_
+_(This explanation was generated in 5 seconds.)_

 ### High-level justification

-This guarantee is expected to be correct because it aligns with the logical time progression and message processing rules within a federated simulation system.
-Specifically, a NET (Next Event Tag) message sent by a federate to the RTI indicates the time of the next scheduled event at that federate, establishing a future point in logical time where an event is expected to occur.
-An LTC (Logical Tag Complete) message, on the other hand, signifies that the federate has completed all processing up to a certain logical tag.
-For the system to maintain consistency and ensure that events are processed in the correct logical order, any NET message indicating a future event must logically precede the receipt of an LTC message indicating completion up to a specific tag.
-This ordering ensures that the RTI and federates operate under a coherent understanding of the simulation's temporal progression, preventing any potential logical time violations or inconsistencies in the simulation's state.
+The guarantee is expected to be correct because it aligns with the fundamental rules governing the interactions between federates and the RTI in a distributed simulation system.
+When a federate sends a NET message, it is declaring the next scheduled event's logical time, indicating its future state.
+The LTC message, on the other hand, signifies the completion of processing for a specific logical time.
+For the system to maintain consistency and prevent logical time violations, the RTI must receive and process these messages in the order they logically occur: the declaration of a future event (NET) must logically precede the completion of an event (LTC).
+This ordering ensures that the federate's state transitions and event processing adhere to the logical time progression, maintaining the integrity of the simulation's temporal logic.

-_(This explanation was generated in 13 seconds.)_
+_(This explanation was generated in 8 seconds.)_

 ## Formula 5